 Common Root-Related Issues

-Just as it is essential to understand the importance of healthy roots, it is also necessary to recognize symptoms of unhealthy roots.
-Roots transfer nutrients and water to the rest of the plant and, if there is an issue with the soil, you will usually notice a change in the top growth of your plant.
+Understanding the importance of healthy roots is as beneficial as recognizing the symptoms of unhealthy roots.
+Roots transfer nutrients and water and, if there is an issue with the soil, there will be a change in the plant’s top growth.

 Even though roots are located under ground, they still require air to remain healthy and free of fungi and water molds.
-If a plant’s location does not drain properly, it will retain water and the roots will suffocate or be at risk of disease.
-There are ways to test the planting site (ideally prior to planting) like Digital Soil Meters so that any issues may be addressed.
-Amendments, like coco-fiber medium, will help to properly distribute water and help avoid future root issues.
-Learn more about preventative measures when planting in a location that retains water in our article, Plan Ahead for Rainy Weather.
+If the soil does not drain properly, it will retain water and the roots will suffocate or develop a disease.
+There are ways to test the planting site prior to planting like Digital Soil Meters so that problems may be addressed before they affect plant life.
+Amendments, like coco-fiber medium, work to properly distribute water and help avoid drainage issues.
+Learn more about preventative measures in our article, Plan Ahead for Rainy Weather.